haleypruittcc/osTicket-Post-Installation-Configuration/README.md

 	- Password Reset
 - Select Add Topic for each topic

 🎉Congratulation!
-You finally done setting up your osTicket.!🎉 Our finale tutorial , we going to create Ticket and Ticket Lifecycle by clicking [here](https://github.com/haleypruittcc/TicketLifecycle)
+You finally done setting up your osTicket.!🎉 Our finale tutorial , we going to create Tickets and Ticket Lifecycle by clicking [here](https://github.com/haleypruittcc/TicketLifecycle)